lathe/punctaffy-for-racket/notes/2018-10-16-hypernest-brackets-to-adt.md

 The reason we postpone the `(htz)` writes to the end in the above example is so that we can now ponder the question of whether a degree-0 hypernest should be able to have bumps.
 If it should, then we can't write an `(hnz)` to it right away, because we don't know if we've yet to encounter its bumps.
 So we treat `(htz)` that way as well, to keep the option open.

 Degree-0 hypernests are almost never used.
-An `hnb` node uses a hypernest of degree equal to the max of its `overall-degree` and its `bump-degree`, so it'll never use a degree-0 hypernest unless both those things are zero.
-Since `hnz` and `hnb` would be the only ways to make degree-0 hypernests, it seems we don't have to care how a degree-0 hypernest works unless we set out to make one in the first place.
+An `hno` node uses a hypernest of degree equal to the max of its `overall-degree` and its `bump-degree`, so it'll never use a degree-0 hypernest unless both those things are zero.
+Since `hnz` and `hno` would be the only ways to make degree-0 hypernests, it seems we don't have to care how a degree-0 hypernest works unless we set out to make one in the first place.

 Suppose we do.
 Then we have a bit of a conundrum with regard to the bracket notation: Once we've opened a degree-0 bump in a degree-0 hypernest...